 Pros:

-- Works well for those avoiding soy and nuts
+Works for people avoiding soy and nuts

 Cons: